Kobe Luminarie: A Dazzling (And Moving) Light Festival

 Kobe Luminarie light festival The Real Japan Rob Dyer

-Habatan - Official Mascot of Hyogo Prefecture
+Habatan - official mascot of Hyogo Prefecture

 It's also a lot quieter as soon as you're out of the main arena.
 So it's nice just to relax for a short while, grab a seat on a bench and do some people watching.